Skip to content

 Both cash and credit cards have their advantages.

-Bosnian convertible marks are convenient, especially in smaller towns or local markets where card acceptance might be limited.
+Paying in Bosnian convertible marks is convenient, especially in smaller towns or local markets where card acceptance might be limited.

 However, credit cards are widely accepted in larger cities and tourist areas.
-So, having a mix of money and a credit card can give you the best of both worlds!
+Having a mix of cash and a credit card can give you the best of both worlds.

 How can I avoid ATM fees in Bosnia and Herzegovina?

-To avoid ATM fees, use ATMs from local banks like Raiffeisen Bank or UniCredit, as they may have lower fees.
+To avoid ATM fees, consider using ATMs from local banks, such as Raiffeisen Bank or UniCredit, as they may offer lower costs.
 Avoid Euronet ATMs, which charge high fees.

-Withdraw larger amounts at once to minimise transaction costs, and use a fee-free travel card if possible.
+Withdraw larger amounts at once to minimise transaction costs.

 How much money should I take to Bosnia and Herzegovina?